-In all inside communal areas, except classrooms, the wearing of face coverings is required.
+In all inside communal areas, including classrooms, the wearing of face coverings is strongly recommended.

 Further, I strongly recommend students wear their face coverings when walking from the car park and bus area to/from college at the beginning and end of the day when it is more difficult to socially distance from students both from our college and other schools.

-Students should bring with them to college at least one face covering each day, a plastic bag to keep it in, and personal hand sanitiser to sanitise their hands before putting the face covering on and after removing it.
+Students should bring with them to college at least two face coverings each day, a plastic bag to keep it in, and personal hand sanitiser to sanitise their hands before putting the face covering on and after removing it.

 Exemption requests for students on health grounds should be made to Pastoral Leads – please email firstname.lastname@example.org if you would like to discuss exemption for your child.